rpgoldman/pyDcop/docs/tutorials/problem_modeling.rst

   \Rightarrow s_i^p  \neq s_i^q

-For an efficient scanning process, we want to avoid several sensors scanning simultaneously the same sector.
+For an efficient scanning process, we want to avoid having more than one sensor scanning the same sector simultaneously.
 For this we define a function :math:`w` between a pair of sectors :math:`s_i^p, s_j^q` where :math:`w(s_i^p, s_j^q)` is the surface of the area common to these two